Eduard Atuesta: Palmeiras

-On 13 December 2021, Atuesta was sold to Palmeiras, where he signed a four-year contract.
+On 13 December 2021, Atuesta was sold to Série A club Palmeiras, where he signed a four-year contract.
 On 29 January 2022, Atuesta made his debut for the club in the Campeonato Paulista in a 1–1 draw with São Bernardo.
 Due to fixture congestion caused by the COVID-19 pandemic, Atuesta was able to play for Palmeiras in the 2021 FIFA Club World Cup which was played in February 2022.
 Atuesta made his international debut for the club in the competition on 8 February in a 2–0 victory over Al Ahly when he came on as a 86th-minute substitute for Zé Rafael.
 On 7 August, Atuesta scored his first goal for the club, the third of a 3–0 win against Goiás in Série A.

 In the following 2023 season, Atuesta saw his playing time fall dramatically and he only made seven appearances across all competitions.
 In the 2024 season, Atuesta made just one appearance, an 81st-minute substitute appearance for Raphael Veiga in a 1–1 draw with Novorizontino in the Campeonato Paulista before departing.